certtools/intelmq/docs/Bots.md

 If the HTTP response' status code is not 2xx, this is treated as error.

-In Debug logging level, the reponse's header and body are logged for further inspection.
+In Debug logging level, the request's and response's headers and body are logged for further inspection.

 * * *